About the Newsletter

 Time changes everything, as the song goes, and it was so with the Newsletter.
 Electronic communication (email, web sites, online forums) took the lead from old fashioned ink on paper.
 But the Intergroup carries on with making a printed newsletter nearly every month to one end – a piece of paper with OA recovery stories and a list of meetings is something to put in the hands of a newcomer and say “start here.”

 Going over the pile of past Newsletters, we realize there were treasures aplenty which are as valuable now as when they came off the press.
 Hence we have begun The Newsletter Roundup.
 The goal is to make available PDFs of every edition of the Heart of Texas OA Intergroup newsletter we can get our hands on.

 Below is the spreadsheet with the state of the Roundup.
-If my chance you might have an old newsletter in the bottom of a drawer along with that first 4th step that you were so sure your sponsor was going to kick you halfway to Waco over, and it is for one of the many blank spaces (hey, wasn’t there a song about that recently?), we would like to get ahold of it.
+If my chance you might have an old newsletter in the bottom of a drawer along with that first 4th step that you were so sure your sponsor was going to kick you halfway to Waco over, and it is for one of the many blank spaces (hey, wasn’t there a song about that a few years back?), we would like to get hold of it.
 The best way to send it would be to scan into a PDF document and email it to email@example.com.